puppetlabs/puppet-docs/source/learning/variables.markdown

 #### What is False?

-You'll notice I used a naked fact as the condition above.
+You'll notice I used a bare fact as the condition above.
 The Puppet language's data types are kind of loose, and a lot of things tend to get represented internally as strings, so it's worth mentioning that the following values will be treated as false by an if statement:

 * `undef`
 * `''` (the empty string)